p4p3rb0at/online_test/codegnan_data/codegnan/documentation/moderator_docs/other_features.rst

 Grade User
 ----------

-	Grade User is a feature of Yaksh to access students' answer papers for each quiz and grade them where necessary.
+	Grade User is a feature of Codegnan to access students' answer papers for each quiz and grade them where necessary.

 	Clicking on the **Grade User** link from the nav bar will show all the courses.